Luis Arraez Player Props: Marlins vs. White Sox

-Luis Arraez and his .524 on-base percentage over his past 10 games (75 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Chicago White Sox and Michael Kopech on June 10 at 2:10 PM ET.
+Luis Arraez -- hitting .526 in his past 10 games -- will be in action for the Miami Marlins versus the Chicago White Sox, with Lucas Giolito on the mound, on June 11 at 2:10 PM ET.

 Luis Arraez Game Info & Props vs. the White Sox